zwintox/CSharp-GradeBookApplication/README.md

 		- [ ] Update the `RankedGradeBook` and `StandardGradeBook` constructors to also have the same `bool` parameter.
 (Don't forget to add the bool to base constructor call after the constructor declaration!)
 		- [ ] Update the `BaseGradeBook.GetGPA` method to add 1 point to GPAs of `Honors` and `DuelEnrolled` students when `IsWeighted` is true.

-	- [ ] Update `Program.Main`, located in the GradeBook project's root directory, to support `IsWeighted`
+	- [ ] Update `StartingUserInterface`, located in the `UserInterfaces` directory, to support `IsWeighted`
-		- [ ] Update `Program.Main` so that the `Create` command accepts a third value of `true` or `false` to set `IsWeighted` via the gradebook constructors.
+		- [ ] Update `CreateCommand` to accept a third value of `true` or `false` to set `IsWeighted` via the gradebook constructors.
 		- [ ] Update both Gradebook Instantiations to use our new command value to set `IsWeighted`.

-		- [ ] Change where the "help" command outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".
+	- [ ] Change where the `HelpCommand` outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".

 ## What Now?